meltingscales/potemkeys/python3/django/orm_example/README.md

 Run `pip install pipenv` to install a dependency manager called "pipenv".

-Then, run `pipenv install --system` to install dependencies described in `Pipfile`.
+Then, run `pipenv install` to install dependencies described in `Pipfile`.

+Then, you must enter the pipenv environment by running `pipenv shell` before you run any commands.
+This is done as it separates your system's python packages from this project's.

 ## Make and apply migrations